 Although the APEX projects might vary in terms of content and direction, all projects will require the following:

-- An APEX advisor from UMass Dartmouth with whom you will work closely in designing and completing your project.
+- A UMass Dartmouth faculty member to serve as your APEX advisor, with whom you will work closely in designing and completing your project.

 - Registering for a minimum of three APEX credits either through the Honors College or through independent study credits in your department (please consult with the Honors College in order to determine if your department’s independent study, capstone, or seminar qualifies).